Skip to main content

 Internships

 An internship is a structured work experience which involves practical application of previously studied theory.
 Each Monday/Tuesday intern student attends class with the internship coordinator at Murray High School.
 The internship program is limited, and seniors are given priority.
 Any student interested in an internship should apply with the internship coordinator.
 The internship coordinator’s office is located in the Career Center.
-An intern student must complete 36 hours at the internship site each term in order to earn .25 elective credit.

 Interested students are invited to come to the career center and speak with Mindy LeGrande for more information.
 You can also contact Mindy at mlegrande@murrayschools.org.